vdae2304/Metodos-Numericos/Documentacion/Mathematical functions.md

 Parameters

-* `x` A tensor-like object with floating point or integral values.
+* `x` A tensor-like object with floating point or integer values.
-* `y` A tensor-like object with floating point or integral values.
+* `y` A tensor-like object with floating point or integer values.

 Returns